-We expect to be a "passive foreign investment company," or PFIC, for U.S. federal income tax purposes for our 2013 taxable year, and for the foreseeable future.
+We believe that we were a "passive foreign investment company," or PFIC, for U.S. federal income tax purposes for our 2013 taxable year, and we expect to be a PFIC for our current year and for the foreseeable future.

-We expect to be a "passive foreign investment company," or PFIC, for U.S. federal income tax purposes for our 2013 taxable year, and for the foreseeable future.
-In addition, we may, directly or indirectly, hold equity interests in other PFICs, or collectively with subsidiaries which are PFICs, Lower-tier PFICs.
+We believe that we were a "passive foreign investment company," or PFIC, for U.S. federal income tax purposes for our 2013 taxable year, and we expect to be a PFIC for our current year and for the foreseeable future.
+In addition, we may, directly or indirectly, hold equity interests in other PFICs, or Lower-tier PFICs.
 Under the Internal Revenue Code of 1986, as amended, or the Code, we will be a PFIC for any taxable year in which (i) 75% or more of our gross income consists of passive income or (ii) 50% or more of the average quarterly value of our assets consists of assets that produce, or are held for the production of, passive income.
-For purposes of the above calculations, a non-U.S. corporation that directly or indirectly owns at least 25% by value of the shares of another corporation is treated as if it held its proportionate share of the other corporation and received directly its proportionate share of the income of the other corporation.
+For purposes of the above calculations, a non-U.S. corporation that directly or indirectly owns at least 25% by value of the shares of another corporation is treated as if it held its proportionate share of the assets of the other corporation and received directly its proportionate share of the income of the other corporation.
 Passive income generally includes dividends, interest, rents, royalties and capital gains.

-If we are a PFIC for any taxable year during which a U.S. investor holds common shares, the U.S. investor may be subject to adverse tax consequences, including (i) the treatment of all or a portion of any gain on disposition as common income, (ii) the application of a deferred interest charge on such gain and the receipt of certain dividends and (iii) compliance with certain reporting requirements.
+If we are a PFIC for any taxable year during which a U.S. investor holds our shares, the U.S. investor may be subject to adverse tax consequences, including (i) the treatment of all or a portion of any gain on disposition as ordinary income, (ii) the application of a deferred interest charge on such gain and the receipt of certain dividends and (iii) compliance with certain reporting requirements.